hdmi - component video - s-video - rgbhv - rf - composite - a/v - dvi

 Terminated Speaker Cables:

-Note: Banana plugs on our terminated speaker cables are the locking-type bananas.
+Connectors on our terminated speaker cables (except forks) are Ultrasonically-Welded;

 BJC Twelve White Speaker Cable, Terminated

-NOTE: Price shown is for one two-conductor cable, not for a stereo pair.
+NOTE: Price shown is for one two-conductor cable, which will hook up one speaker.

 Price